-Have I identified any indicia that the transaction might be fraudulent?
-2. 2.
-Did I identify concerns, including the physical presence of a third party while they were signing the documents, suggesting that there is a r , , , subject to undue influence or duress? isk that the elicite may be 3.
-3. Did I identify concerns about my client's understanding about the docu iments they are executing?
-4. Did I identify concerns about my client not having an adequate opportuthe document being signed? nity to ask questions about Where here I have indicated "yes" to the statements above, I managed the risks by the following means: witnes tached hereto is a screen capture of, or a photograph of a screen shown tnesses to the will with their photo identification that was presented to me we session where the above noted documents were executed. • respec DO SOLEMNLY DECLARE that the statements contained in this form are conspect.
-AND I make this solemn declaration conscientiously believing it to be the same force and effect as if made under oath. ·
+- 1. Have I identified any indicia that the transaction might be fraudulent? \\\\\ - 2.
+Did I identify concerns, including the physical presence of a third party in the company of my client while they were signing the documents, suggesting that there is a risk that the client may be subject to undue influence or duress? \\\\\ - 3.
+Did I identify concerns about my client's understanding about the documents they are executing? - 4.
+Did I identify concerns about my client not having an adequate opportunity to ask questions about the document being signed? \\\\\

+Where I have indicated "yes" to the statements above, I managed the risks by the following means:

+Attached hereto is a screen capture of, or a photograph of a screen showing the testator and any witnesses to the will with their photo identification that was presented to me via electronic means during the session where the above noted documents were executed.

+I DO SOLEMNLY DECLARE that the statements contained in this form are complete and true in every respect.
+AND I make this solemn declaration conscientiously believing it to be true and knowing that it is of the same force and effect as if made under oath.

+DATE

-DATE ATE Signature of L .awyer
+Signature of Lawyer

 [Practice Directives 1 - 3 and Form PD1 added for historical purposes, June 1, 2020] [Form PD3 added for historical purposes.
-Was inadvertently missed in the June 1, 2020 additions] [Practice Directive 1 and Form PD1; Practice Directive 3 and Form PD3 amended, September 18, 2020] [Practice Directive 1 and Form PD1; Practice Directive 3 and Form PD3 amended, effective July 1, 2022] [Practice Directive 1 and Form PD1 amended, effective February 16, 2023]
+Was inadvertently missed in the June 1, 2020 additions] [Practice Directive 1 and Form PD1; Practice Directive 3 and Form PD3 amended, September 18, 2020] [Practice Directive 1 and Form PD1; Practice Directive 3 and Form PD3 amended, effective July 1, 2022] [Practice Directive 1 and Form PD1; Practice Directive 3 and Form PD3 amended, effective July 1, 2022]